vmware/vic-product/installer/DESIGN.md

   - Logs

   This allows for the Appliance to manage data by putting it on separate disks if necessary.
+  Component developers should communicate with the Appliance team the expected scale of various categories of data stored by the component to ensure proper disk sizing.

 ## Continuous Integration (CI)